Cybersecurity: Top 5 questions to ask a QA vendor

 Question #1.
 “What cybersecurity testing approaches and methodologies do you apply?”

-Are you using penetration testing?
-Right, being one of the up-to-date cybersecurity approaches, it helps simulate hackers’ behavior while identifying the software bottlenecks and mitigating the risk of cyberattacks.
+Penetration testing and vulnerability assessments conducted in line with OWASP guidelines are one of the up-to-date cybersecurity approaches.
+They help simulate hackers’ behavior while identifying the software bottlenecks and mitigating the risk of cyberattacks.

 Once you have asked what methodologies a QA vendor applies, you will understand what the supplier implements to achieve increased IT product security, reduced QA costs, fixed leaks.

-It’s no more necessary to explain that preventing both minor and major attacks assist in avoiding damaged reputation, compromised customer data as well as financial loss.
+It’s no more necessary to explain that preventing both minor and major attacks assists in avoiding damaged reputation, compromised customer data as well as financial loss.

 Question #2.
 “Do you have a cyber incident response plan?”